oneapi-src/oneDAL/docs/source/api/data-management/graphs.rst

   * - Default constructor
     - Constructs an empty graph object
   * - Move constructor
-    - Swaps implementation
+    - Creates a new graph instance and moves the implementation from another instance into this one
   * - Move assignment
-    - Swaps implementation
+    - Swaps the implementation of this object and another one

 .. _api_graph_traits: